erewok/raft-py/README.md

 # Raft In Python

-This is a simple attempt to implement Raft in Python.
+This is a work-in-progress attempt to implement Raft in Python.

 ## Running